DevExpress/devextreme-reactive/packages/dx-react-datagrid/README.md

 );
 ```

+As you may notice, that in previous example, the TableView plugin specified after data processing one.
 The same rule is applied for visualization plugins.
 See the following example:

 ```js
 import { DataGrid, TableView, TableFilterRow, FilteringState, LocalFiltering } from '@devexpress/dx-react-datagrid'